-As the coronavirus pandemic continues, many Americans continue to work from home.
+As the coronavirus pandemic continues, many Americans remain working from home.
 With company fleets sitting unused, the company car has now become a liability for many organizations.
-What do you?
+What do you do?

 Underutilized fleet, unaffordable expense

 High numbers of workers are continuing to stay home, and business leaders expect the numbers to stay elevated even if the pandemic abates in 2021.
 A July 2020 survey by the consulting firm Willis Towers Watson found that

 Employers expect 19% of their workforce to be full-time employees working from home post-COVID-19, which is roughly half of current levels (44%) but almost three times last year’s figure (7%).

 With business trends pointing toward continued remote work, companies that maintain fleets may face significant ongoing losses as they continue to pay for vehicles that are being driven less or not at all.